d2s/Documentation/docs/ssh.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

+(This page is under construction - to be updated)

 This `ssh` part of RsyncOSX is a kind of experimental.
 The objective is to assist setting up [passwordless](PasswordlessLogin.md) logins.
 Ssh does not provide any possibilities to pass password as parameter.
 Some actions therefore require a terminal window for copy/paste commands for password prompt and execution of task.

 ### Local ssh keys